druid77/trs-gpt/README.md

 &nbsp;
 &nbsp;

-But what I really wanted to write was an interactive program like Zork, but where I could chat with it, and it was able to hold an intelligent conversation with me.
-In other words, it has always been my dream to have artificial general intelligence on my Atari.
-Especially inspired by movies such as [War Games](https://www.imdb.com/title/tt0086567/):
+But what I really wanted to write was an interactive program like Zork, but where I could chat with it, and it would be able to hold an intelligent conversation with me.
+In other words, it has always been my dream to have [artificial general intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence) on my Atari.
+This goal was especially inspired by movies such as [War Games](https://www.imdb.com/title/tt0086567/):

 <img src="images/war-games.png" width="100%"/>*War Games Movie - 1983*
 <br/><br/>